-Each year there are hundreds of events, county shows, county fetes and other niche topic events happening all over the UK and even in your own home town throughout the world.
+Each year there are hundreds of events, county shows, county fetes and other niche topic events happening all over the UK and abroad.

 What I like about these events is finding little information products as you will discover later in this article.

 Lat weekend was the Historic Commercial Vehicle Run in Brighton and as I mentioned in my last weekly email I would be attending and looking for product ideas.
 Yes, ideas for potential products or mini automated sites I can setup.